 Saving for retirement should be part of every stage of your financial journey.
 As you become more established in your career and can start to envision your future in retirement, there are steps you can take to make that vision a reality.

 Keeping your savings and retirement plans in shape also requires flexibility.
 Unexpected expenses can throw you off your plan, but having a rainy day fund in place can help you navigate uncertain times with agility.

 Taking opportunities to get ahead in your savings and retirement plans is key, as well.
 This might be the year to increase 401k contribution, especially if you are part of an employer match plan.
-And if you can maximize your IRA contribution in 2019 and, if eligible, contribute to your HSA, you’ll be even closer to reaching your savings goals.
+And if you can maximize your IRA contribution and, if eligible, contribute to your HSA, you’ll be even closer to reaching your savings goals.

 As retirement fast approaches, you may begin to wonder how you will reach your savings goals.
 The good news is that even if retirement saving has not been a top priority, there is still time for saving for retirement in your 50s.

 Staying the path to retirement